 Free Shade Trees Available for Woodland Residents for Shade and Energy Conservation: Call Now!

 The Woodland Tree Foundation is offering FREE shade trees to residents of Woodland.
 The goal of the Campaign is to conserve energy through the shade of 1,200 new trees in the City of Trees.

 HOW TO RECEIVE A TREE: To request a free shade tree please use this link to send an email with the subject line: “Tree Request.”
 Include your name, telephone number and street address in the body of the email.
-You may also call (530) 341-8436.
+You may also call 530-302-5932.

 WHAT: Medium and large size shade trees are offered.
 The brochure, “A Tree Guide for Woodland“ shows many of the shade trees available.

 WHERE: Free shade trees are available to residents of Woodland on a first come, first served basis.
 Trees may be planted in front or backyards as long as they will shade the east, west or south side of homes.
 Trees may also be planted on the north side of a home if that is also the street side.
 There must be five to 10 feet clearance between a tree and sidewalks, driveways, foundations and underground utilities.

 For tree plantings in the planting strips between the street and sidewalk, contact the City of Woodland by clicking here.

 WHY: To shade and cool homes for energy conservation, clean the air, reduce greenhouse gases and beautify Woodland’s neighborhoods.